-This corps has provided education and training with this officer only corps since 1949. it was granted the Royal prefix in 1960. it took over from the Australian Army Education Service, and the earlier Australian Army Education Scheme.
+This corps has provided education and training as an ‘officer only’ corps since 1949.
+It was granted the Royal prefix in 1960.
+It took over from the Australian Army Education Service, and the earlier Australian Army Education Scheme.

 AUSTRALIAN ARMY INTELLIGENCE CORPS

 The current Corps was formed in 1939 and has been allied with its British counterparts since 1950.
 Its duties include intelligence, security, passport control, rail, air and shipping security, censorship, prisoner of war interrogation and data compilation.

 The insignia, modeled on the British version, has a red and white Tudor rose flanked by laurel leaves.

 AUSTRALIAN ARMY PSYCHOLOGY CORPS